Calathea Louisae

 Soil

-They want a good, rich soil but one that drains well.
+They like a really light, airy soil, that is rich, good quality and drains well.
 Add perlite to a good potting compost if you like, make sure it has about 20% perlite to 80% potting compost.

 When to Repot Calathea Louisae